Schockwav3/SMILESGeneratorPredictor/README.md

 ### MLP Definition & Descriptors

-- `class MLP(nn.Module)`: Loads and defines the multilayer perceptron (MLP) from the SMILES predictor.
-The output is a two-class classification.
+- `class MLP(nn.Module)`: Defines the multilayer perceptron (MLP) from the SMILES predictor.
+The output is a two-class classification. **It must be the same model architecture as in the loaded SMILES predictor mlp model**.

-- `def calculate_descriptors(smiles)`: Converts a SMILES string into an RDKit molecule object and calculates a variety of chemical descriptors.
+- `def calculate_descriptors(smiles)`: Converts a SMILES string into an RDKit molecule object and calculates a variety of chemical descriptors. **They must be the same descriptors as in the loaded SMILES predictor mlp model.**

 - `def evaluate_smiles(smiles, mlp_model, tokenizer, vocabulary)`: Evaluates them with the MLP and returns the prediction.
 The function returns either **1 (AXL-classified)** or **0 (not AXL-classified)**, depending on the result of the MLP prediction.

+### Define the Phase 2 Model Structure

+- `vocabulary = FixedVocabulary()`: The vocabulary is initialised.
+The vocabulary from the pre-training (phase 1) is used.

+- `tokenizer = DeepSMILESTokenizer(vocabulary)`: The tokeniser is initialised.
+The tokaniser from the pre-training (phase 1) is used.

+- `smiles_lstm_model = SmilesLSTM(vocabulary, tokenizer)`: An instance of the SmilesLSTM model is created.
+The same LSTM model with the same structure from phase 1 is used.
+This model uses the initiated vocabulary and the tokeniser.

+- `smiles_lstm_model.load_pretrained_model(trained_lstm_path)`: The pre-trained model is loaded.
+The previously trained weights and parameters of the model are loaded into the current instance.

+- `input_size = 2048 + 46`: The input size for the MLP model is defined.
+It is made up of the features of the Morgan fingerprints (2048 bits) and other molecular descriptors (46 features).

+- `mlp_model = load_mlp_model(trained_mlp_path, input_size)`: The SMILES Predictor model is loaded into the current instance.
+The model is set on the defined mlp and on the `input_size`.